eshazen/6cy7-amp/README.md

 * 1/2/21: Parts ordered from DigiKey and Antique Electronic Supply
 * 1/3/21: PCBs ordered from JLC (white soldermask, black silkscreen, cool, eh?)

+Total spent with some spare stuff thrown in ~ US $350.00.
 Hope to have it running by end of January!

+**Speakers** Need some small bookshelf speakers to go with it.
+Will test the amp with what I have lying around before making any decisions.
+The easiest would be to buy another pair of Minimus-7's and apply the 'Zilch' crossover mod.